 Offset Time: To add or subtract time from the autosync, select an action from the dropdown menu and input the number of seconds you want to offset by.
 This can be useful if, for example, you add or remove an opening credit roll before the media that you captioned.

-Speaker Labels: By default, SyncWords includes Speaker Labels, which are unspoken yet included on the transcript to indicate the speaker.
-If you do not wish to have Speaker Labels included in your caption files, you can select the “Remove” bubble.
+Speaker Labels By default, SyncWords includes Speaker Labels, which are unspoken yet included on the transcript to indicate the speaker.
+If you do not wish to have Speaker Labels included in your caption files, you can select the “Remove” from the dropdown.

 Cues: Like Speaker Labels, these are unspoken parts of the transcript.
 Sound Cues identify non-verbal audio, such as applause or music.
 Tone Cues indicate the way something is spoken, such as “angrily” or “happily.”
 By default they are included in your caption files, but you can select “Remove” from the dropdown menu to change this.